Beit Shemesh: Ramat Beit Shemesh Alef

 The Dolev section contains a heterogeneous mix of native Israelis and immigrants.
 Religiosity varies as well from Hareidi until Masorti or Dati Leumi, with each group having its own synagogues and schools, in general.
 Masos/Masot Mordechai is a place where all types come together to pray at all times of the day.
 Points of interest in the Dolev section are the Matnas, a community center that services all types of Jews of the RBS A community, and Park Center, a mini-mall of various stores and restaurants.
-Streets include Dolev, Shimshon, Timnah, Yarkon, and Yarden.
+Streets include Dolev, Lachish, Shimshon, Timnah, Yarkon, and Yarden.

 The Revivim section is lower down than Dolev.
-This area is populated mostly by Haredim, both Israeli and Chutznikim, with religious levels ranging from American Frum all the way to a few Yerushalmis.
-With the majority being Chutznik, much of the neighborhood is connected to an American Minyan such as the Gra, Pnei Shmuel, or others.
+This area is populated mostly by Haredim, both Israeli and of Anglo descent, with religious levels ranging from American religious all the way to a few Yerushalmis.
+With the majority being Olim (immigrants to Israel), in this case primarily from the US, much of the neighborhood is connected to an American Minyan such as the Gra, Pnei Shmuel, or others.
 There is a big emphasis on living a Torah lifestyle which pervades the area.
 Streets include Revivim, Ramot, Gilo, Noam, and Achziv.
 (A way to remember these streets is their geographic location, from west to east, and from lower to higher on the hill.
 After Noam, come the GRA streets (Gilo, Ramot, Achziv), which culminate near the GRA shul.)

 The Mishkenos Yaakov section is located next to the Merkaz (central shopping area).
 Here the population is almost exclusively Haredim, both Israelis and Chutznikim, although the Chuznikim tend to lean towards their Israeli counterparts regarding religious/cultural issues.
 There is an official Rav (Mara D'Asra), Rav Mordechai Goldstein (son of Rav Tuvia ztl), who is looked up to as the respected opinion regarding religious questions and community projects.
-Points of interest in the Mishkenos Yaakov area include Lev Eliyahu, the synagogue with the most Minyanim in all of RBSA and most likely the most hasmada (diligence in Torah study), and the Merkaz, the shopping center more than 130 stores of all types.
+Points of interest in the Mishkenos Yaakov area include Lev Eliyahu, the synagogue with the most Minyanim in all of RBSA, and the Merkaz, the shopping center more than 130 stores of all types.
 Streets include Sorek (lower half), Kishon, Uriah, Micha, and Shacham.

 A further expansion to Ramat Beit Shemesh is the leafy suburbs of Mishkafayim located at the eastern edge of Aleph overlooking the Zanoah quarry.
 The area, still under development, has started to be populated.
-The make up is entirely by Orthodox Jews of all strands including Chasidish, Hareidi and Dati Leumi.
+The makeup is entirely by Orthodox Jews of all strands including Chasidish, Hareidi, and Dati Leumi/Modern Orthodox.

 The area currently has 6 minyanim.

 Organizations based in Ramat Beit Shemesh Aleph include:

-Lema'an Achai – A social services charity that has successfully assisted hundreds of families through and out of financial and other crisis with an emphasis on achieving financial independence.